 How does a levain make bread rise?

-A levain is an ingredient that’s added to dough to make bread rise.
-Once understanding the differences between the levains available to us it opens up new possibilities in bread making.
+A levain is the collective name of the ingredient used to activate dough fermentation.
+Yeast is the most common levain, sourdough is also popular but there are plenty more.
+Understanding the differences between the levains available to us we can open up new possibilities in bread making.

-Fermentation starts once the ingredients combine and continues until the heat of the oven ends the process.
+Fermentation starts as the ingredients combine in the mixing bowl.
+It continues until the heat of the oven ends the activity of the levain.

 A definition of a levain

-This was one of the earliest forms of levain, and still used today in the production of alcohol.
+This was one of the earliest forms of levain, and used in the production of alcohol, some fruits draw natural yeasts found in the air which multiply into a levain.

 The full name of the chemical that we throw into our mixing bowls is Saccharomyces Cerevisiae.

-It’s derived from waste parts of sugar beet.
+It’s a fungus derived from the waste parts of sugar beet production.

 Yeast in multiplication